 Why Do You Need Travel Insurance for Spain?

-For over 20 years, we at AllClear have been helping our customers travel, knowing that they have a comprehensive travel insurance policy in place.
-Spain has among the highest costs for medical treatment anywhere in the world and, as a UK citizen, should you require medical attention in Spain then you will likely have a large medical bill to pay.
+Spain has among the highest costs for medical treatment anywhere in the world and, as a UK citizen, should you require medical attention in Spain then you will likely have a large medical bill to pay unless you have comprehensive travel insurance.

 Our AllClear policies will cover you up to £15million for unexpected medical costs, including repatriation should you need to be brought back to the UK.
 Medical travel insurance will insure you for pre-existing medical conditions as well any unforeseen medical circumstance that might occur, meaning you can travel relaxed in the knowledge that we have you covered should the unexpected happen.
 Visit our travel insurance information blog for more help on why you need travel insurance.